-The mission of TXHTC is to find, research, recognize, and celebrate historic and Indian marker trees around the state www.txhtc.org.
-We cannot preserve significant trees that we fail to recognize are significant.
+The mission of TXHTC is to find, research, recognize, and celebrate historic and Indian marker trees around the state, www.txhtc.org.
+We cannot preserve significant trees that we fail to recognize as significant.
 Company staff encouraged and lobbied for the formation of the group in 1995 and a page on our website is dedicated to support their efforts.

 Texas Tree Trails